-When using a fork-based server of any kind, each fork will receive its own database connection pool.
-For this reason, most applications using fork-based web servers receive the best performance when the application-level (for example, Rails, Sequel, or Django) connection pool is not used, or used with a pool size of one.
+When using a fork-based server of any kind, each fork receives its own database connection pool.
+For this reason, most applications using fork-based web servers receive the best performance when the application-level (for example, Rails, Sequel, or Django) connection pool isn’t used, or used with a pool size of one.

 Overuse of database connections can result in lower overall performance, “out of memory” errors reported by the database server, and the database server’s refusal to accept connections from additional clients (connection limit reached).

 Applications that are exempt from this advice tend to have been purposefully written to take advantage of or require multiple simultaneous transactions within the context of a single HTTP request.

 Important Postgres reconnection bugs have been fixed in ActiveRecord 3.2.9.
 Previous releases (3.1, 3.0, 2.x) haven’t received these enhancements.
 If you’re using ActiveRecord 3.2, upgrading to version 3.2.9 or later is recommended.

 propagated from the application is recommended since Heroku will

 automatically restart crashed

 In a Rails app or an app using

 before_fork do |server, worker| Signal.trap 'TERM' do puts 'Unicorn master intercepting TERM and sending myself QUIT instead' Process.kill 'QUIT', Process.pid end defined?(ActiveRecord::Base) and ActiveRecord::Base.connection.disconnect! end after_fork do |server, worker| Signal.trap 'TERM' do puts 'Unicorn worker intercepting TERM and doing nothing.
 Wait for master to sent QUIT' end defined?(ActiveRecord::Base) and ActiveRecord::Base.establish_connection( Rails.application.config.database_configuration[Rails.env] ) end